FAQs

 Why is the channel at Crickheath South being lined?

-Why do you not use traditional ‘puddling clay’ to line the channel when restoring the Montgomery Canal?
+Why not use “puddling clay” to line the channel when restoring the Montgomery Canal?

-Clay is extracted from wetland areas which are now recognised as environmentally sensitive.
-Supply is therefore limited and expensive.
-The clay must be kept continuously wet otherwise it loses its waterproof properties.
-Traditionally the lining at the bottom of the channel was up to three feet thick so enormous quantities are specialised heavy machinery would be required to deliver and compact it (or a huge labour force and herds of cows!).
+Clay to the required specification is extracted from wetland areas which are now recognised as environmentally sensitive.
+Supply is therefore limited, expensive and would need to be transported long distances to Shropshire.
+The clay must be kept continuously wet, otherwise it loses its waterproof properties.
+Traditionally, the lining at the bottom of the channel was up to three feet thick and so enormous quantities and specialised heavy machinery would be required to deliver and compact it (or a huge labour force and herds of cows!)

-The stretch from Gronwen to Redwith was lined with clay using contractors and EU grants.
+Previously, the stretch from Gronwen to Redwith was lined with clay using contractors and European Union grants.

 Will all of the channel at Crickheath South be lined?

-No, only where it is shown to be unacceptably leaky or liable to subsidence.
+No, only where ground investigation tests have shown it to be unacceptably leaky or liable to subsidence.

-Why is the channel between Pryces Bridge and Crickheath Basin and at Crickheath South relatively shallow with sloping sides?
+Why is the channel being restored with relatively shallow sloping sides?

 The channel is not being rebuilt but being restored to its original 18th century profile.
-The canal was rural and traffic was light.
-To rebuild it all to a different profile with, for example, a piled vertical towpath bank would be invasive, prohibitively expensive, require the removal of large quantities of spoil and be counter to modern day environmental regulations such as net biodiversity gain.
+The canal was rural and traffic was relatively light.
+To rebuild it all to a different profile with, for example, a piled vertical towpath bank would be invasive, prohibitively expensive, require the removal of large quantities of spoil and be counter to modern day environmental regulations such as biodiversity net gain.
+Moorings on newly-restored lengths will be at intervals specified by Canal and River Trust in consultation with its “Navigation Advisory Group”.

 What provision will be made for mooring when restoring the Montgomery Canal?